 I’ve learned the good trips are good, but the hard ones are the ones that stick with you.
-And Tokyo was hard, and interesting, and overwhelming, but orderly and clean and just still so hard for me to wrap my head around.
+And Tokyo was hard, and interesting, and overwhelming, but orderly and clean and just impossible for me to wrap my head around.

 Tokyo where you can turn in any direction and see a vending machine.
 Likely several, but never a garbage can.

-Tokyo where you can get a tie at the 7-11.
-I went and bought gloves because it was rainy and cold.
+Tokyo where you can get a tie at the 7-Eleven.
+I went and bought gloves there because it was rainy and cold.

 A city of 35 million people.
-The biggest in the word.
-As I wandered around the streets of Tokyo I became overwhelmed with the fact the entire population of Canada was in this one city.
+The biggest in the world.
+As I wandered around the streets of Tokyo I became overwhelmed with the fact the entire population of my country was in this one city.

-One of the things I realize I often do when I travel is visit two different places back to back.
+One of the things I realize I often do when I travel is I’ll visit two different places back to back.
 I mean all places are different, but in 2012 I went from New Orleans (humid and altitude below sea level) to Denver (dry and altitude above sea level).
-In 2015 I went from Madrid (where the weather was 25C) to Helsinki (where it was about -2C).
-And in 2016 I went from Hong Kong, where the weather had been hot and humid (about 28C) to Tokyo (where it was a much cooler 5C).
+In 2015 I went from Madrid (where the weather was 25°C) to Helsinki (where it was about -2°C).
+And in 2016 I went from Hong Kong, where the weather had been hot and humid (about 28°C) to Tokyo (where it was a much cooler 5°C).
 And in Hong Kong getting around with English was pretty easy (aside from when I went to the Ten Thousand Buddhas Monastery).
-In Tokyo there wasn’t as much English, although I still got by knowing very limited Japanese.
+In Tokyo, there wasn’t as much English, although I still got by knowing very limited Japanese.

 I often wonder if I just didn’t give myself a good chance in Tokyo.
 I arrived at night and didn’t really have the best plan to find my hotel.
-My phone didn’t have a simcard for Tokyo, and the wifi device I rented wasn’t charged up.
-I got on a train that was the wrong one, but then figured out where I need to go.
-At the last subway station before my hotel I hailed a cab, and realized I could use my subway card (I went with Pasmo) to pay for my fare.
+My phone didn’t have a sim card for Tokyo, and the Wi-Fi device I rented wasn’t charged up.
+I got on a train that was the wrong one, but then figured out where I needed to go.
+At the last subway station before my hotel, I hailed a cab and realized I could use my subway card (I went with Pasmo) to pay for my fare.

-I don’t want to give the impression that Tokyo wasn’t a bad city.
+I don’t want to give the impression that Tokyo was a bad city.
 I had a hard time in Tokyo, but I don’t think that was Tokyo’s fault.
 And normally I love travelling alone, but I found myself exhausted trying to navigate Tokyo on my own.
-Or trying to decide what to do every day, because I didn’t have a plan in Tokyo of things I had to do.
-And sometimes wandering around is amazing, to get inspiration is amazing, but when you’re in the biggest city in the world where do you start?
+Or trying to decide what to do every day, because I didn’t have a plan in Tokyo of things I should do.
+Sometimes wandering around to get inspiration is amazing, but when you’re in the biggest city in the world where do you start?

 One of the best things I did was sign up for a tour through the Tokyo Greeters program.
-I wrote about that here, but having a local show me around a small part of Tokyo was a great experience.
-And there was some other great things I got to do in Tokyo.
+Having a local show me around a small part of Tokyo was a great experience.
+And there were some other great things I got to do in Tokyo.
 I went to a Kabuki show, something I was really interested in doing.
 I visited convenience stores and I tried as many weird Kit Kat flavours as I could.
-I went to a cat cafe and a maid cafe (that was a weird experience).
+I went to a cat café and a maid café (that was a weird experience).
 I walked into a pachinko parlour and tried to play a game, but didn’t understand the rules and was very overwhelmed with the loud sounds and all the flashing lights.
 I walked across Shibuya Crossing, the busiest pedestrian crossing in the world.
 I went to one of those massive arcades in Akihabara.
-I marvelled at all the weird and strange things I saw like Hello Kitty construction signs, hot coffee in a can from vending machines (perfect to warm your hands up at only ¥100), and all the fake food displays outside restaurants (which is actually pretty genius cause you can literally see what’s on the menu).
+I marvelled at all the weird and strange things I saw like Hello Kitty construction signs, hot coffee in a can from vending machines (perfect to warm your hands up at only ¥100), and all the fake food displays outside restaurants (which is actually pretty genius because you can literally see what’s on the menu).

 What would you do on a trip to Tokyo?
 Have you ever been somewhere that overwhelmed you?